2023 FIFA Women's World Cup bids: Bolivia

+South Africa

 On 4 June 2018, the South African Football Association (SAFA) announced its intent to bid for the 2023 FIFA Women's World Cup that had never been hosted in Africa before.
 South Africa agreed to officially launch the bid after South Africa qualified for the 2019 Women's World Cup, its first time at the finals.
 On 21 February 2019, South Africa announced it will put forward to the 2023 bid.
 SAFA announced its withdrawal of the 2023 bid on 11 December 2019, stating its intent to prioritise the domestic game, but said that it would consider a bid for the 2027 tournament.